In Memory of Malcom Brown, WJFF Radio Catskill Co-Founder

 Jeffersonville Hydroelectric is owned and operated by Kevin and Barbara Gref and is monitored by the Federal Energy Regulatory Commission (FERC).

-Hydropower Radio in the News
+Radio Catskill in the News

 Flinty broadcasters power up with water, wind